gameserverapp/Platform/Documentation/docs/getting_started/rconconnect/getting_started.md

 :::

 ### 1. Select the game
-Head over to the [connect RconConnect game server form](https://dash.gameserverapp.com/order/gameserver/rconconnect) and select the game your server is hosting.
+Open to the [connect RconConnect game server form](https://dash.gameserverapp.com/order/gameserver/rconconnect) and select the game your server is hosting.

 ### 2. Enter details
 Follow instructions on the form and hit `Connect RconConnect server` at the bottom of the form to continue.
 The required info varies per game.